ice-wzl/Hacknetics/covering-tracks/tor-proxychains.md

 vim /etc/proxychains.conf
 ````
 - Uncomment `dynamic_chain` and comment the other options
-- Uncomment `proxydns` in order to prevent DNS leakage
+- Uncomment `proxy_dns` in order to prevent DNS leakage
 #### Start Firefox with proxychains
 ````
 tor #start the tor service